SophieWalden/CNotes/README.md

 Everything will be sorted and put into the main function as needed, so no need to define it yourself See Example.txt for more examples

-Support for #include and more custom stuff soon!

 Built it because I would have a tab open and 2 terminals and be switching around trying to compile and take notes at the same time, it just was not possible to keep up with the professor.
 This should be a bit of a help, hoping to expand on it in the future